mattguev/hoop-dreams/README.md

 Yahoo's default tables are notoriously unhelpful for assessing comparative advantages.
 Furthermore, they don't let you compare "hypothetical team" performance (i.e. after certain roster adjustments) against other players.
 These features are locked behind a premium subscription.

 ## Audience and Features
-Solution: Build a program that helps Yahoo Fantasy Basketball players with their roster decision-making by providing the following features:
+Solution: Build a program that helps Yahoo Fantasy Basketball players with their roster decision-making by providing a basic matchup analysis feature--comparing two teams' expected statistical outputs and declaring the likely score.

-1. Model team performance after certain roster adjustments, without having to commit to those adjustments.
-2. Basic matchup analysis--comparing two teams' expected statistical outputs and declaring the likely score.

 ## Datasets and Engineering